 - You acquire a new dependent (for example, you marry).
 Note: The time frame for covering newborns is different.
-See "Coverage for Newborns" below. - Your spouse's other health insurance coverage ends. - You return to the State payroll after military leave and you want to cover dependents acquired during your leave.
+See "Coverage for Newborns: You have 30 days" on the next page. - Your spouse's other health insurance coverage ends. - You return to the State payroll after military leave and you want to cover dependents acquired during your leave.